AstuteSource/chasten/README.md

-Examining the results will reveal that `chasten`, through its use of the 📦 [spookylukey/pyastgrep](https://github.com/spookylukey/pyastgrep), correctly uses XPATH expression for `all-test-function-definition` to find the first line of executable source code inside of each test case, skipping over a function's docstring or other starting comments.
+Examining the results will reveal that `chasten`, through its use of the 📦 [spookylukey/pyastgrep](https://github.com/spookylukey/pyastgrep), correctly uses XPATH expression for `all-test-function-definition` to find the first line of executable source code inside of each test, skipping over a function's docstring and other comments.

 For the `lazytracker` program you will notice that `chasten` reports that there are `6` test cases even though `pytest` only finds and runs `5` tests.
 This is